TatianaTylosky/mentor-material/mentor-field-guide.md

 ##Chapter 2
 ####Mentorship Behind the Scenes

-Here is a brief overview of the tools you will be using as a Thinkful Mentor.
+Here’s a brief overview of the tools you will be using as a Thinkful Mentor.

-**EAGLE**| Is home to all of our project driven course content.
-Courses landing page (same view student sees + all courses)

-**Mentor Panel** (thinkful.com/patel/mentor_panel) |
+Thinkful’s Learning App
-Mentor Panel Home Screen
+Your Mentor Panel
+Thinkful.com Email
+#Slack
+GitHub
+Video Chat

+[**Thinkful’s Learning App**] (https://courses.thinkful.com) is home to all of our course content.
+As a mentor, you’ll have access to all of the content for each of our courses.
+Students will only have access to the material for the courses they’re enrolled in.

+The [**Mentor Panel**](thinkful.com/patel/mentor_panel) is your administrative panel for students.
+Once you have students, you’ll see each of them here.
+For each student you can record session notes and change the day and time of your weekly sessions.

+Recording sessions is super important.
+It’s the best way for you to keep track of your student’s goals and progress, and it’s a key internal metric at Thinkful.
+If you aren’t sure how to properly record a session reach out right away.

-* Set and update your availability (keep an eye on the time zone!) and the number of students you would like to mentor Setting Availability
+You can also set and update your [availability](thinkful.com/user/#/availability) (keep an eye on the time zone!) and your student bandwidth.

-* Schedule and view all of your students, their courses, and your meeting times/days take_student

-* Record all of your session notes
-Session notes

-**Gmail** | You have been setup with an @thinkful.com email address.
-Please use this address to communicate with your students and Thinkful HQ.
-Tip: Synch your email and calendar invites with your personal accounts so you never miss a moment!

-**Slack** | Slack is our community portal.
-We have two different “teams” on slack - one for students, and another for mentors/staff (thinkful-students.slack.com vs. thinkful.slack.com).
+We usually match students with mentors by hand, but now you can [claim available students](thinkful.com/patel/take_student/) on your own!

+Your thinkful.com email is a [**Google Apps**](mail.google.com) account.
+Your Thinkful email is the primary way you’ll stay in touch with your students and with HQ.
+We’ll reach out to this email with general announcements and actionable items like notifications about student project submissions.

+We love [**Slack**](slack.comm).
+We host the [student community](thinkful-students.slack.com) on one slack team and have another, [internal team](thinkful.slack.com), just for us.
 You can think of these as the student lounge and the faculty lounge.
 Share resources, ask and answer questions, post invitations, promote projects, hang out and make friends across the globe!

+You’ll use **video chat** for your weekly meetings with your students.
+You’re set up with a default meetingplace at:

+thinkful.com/hangout/[username]

-**Video Chat** (Google Hangouts, TokBox, Skype, or your prefered tool) | You will be meeting with your student each week at the same time using your favorite video chat tool.
-Please make sure both you and your student test this tool before your first session.
+where [username] is your @thinkful.com email address.
+This link points to a permanent Google Hangout, though we’re currently experimenting with other technologies.
+We’ll always share this with you and your students when we make an introduction, so make sure you both you and your student test this tool before your first session.

-**GitHub**
----
+We host all of our **course content** on GitHub as Markdown, which we then compile.
+As a mentor, you’ll have access to the source code for the courses youll work with and you’re welcome to open issues or submit pull requests if you think we can make things better.

 ##Chapter 3
 ####Your First Mentor Session

 Coming soon.
+Working doc here.
 ---

 ##Chapter 4
 #### The Socratic Method and Other Coaching Strategies